 During our time in Paris, we stayed at the Hotel Eiffel Petit Louvre.
 It had a great location and is very affordable, however when we first arrived, they gave us a very tiny and dark room facing an alley-way.
 When they realized my friend spoke French, they upgraded us to an Eiffel Tower view for the same price- so, take that as you will.

-The tour operator we went with back in 2008 is no longer operating, but I recommend looking at Viator for ideas, as many have similar itineraries.
+The tour operator we went with is no longer operating, but I recommend looking at Viator for ideas, as many have similar itineraries.
 (We did a Rennes based tour to Mont Saint-Michel & Saint-Malo)

 Don’t be “that tourist”, and PLEASE learn at least a few key phrases in French.
 I got away with only knowing the following, and it went pretty well for me as far as interactions with the locals: